French punk: The 1980s and later

 More and more punk rock groups appeared in France during the 1980s, such as Ludwig von 88 and Bérurier Noir.
 These bands are two of the most famous punk rock groups in France.

+Another notable act of the decade was Karnage, a post-punk group from Clermont-Ferrand formed in 1981.
+Regarded as one of the pioneers of French anarcho-punk, Karnage was among the first bands to weave quotations from anarchist thinkers such as Pyotr Kropotkin into their songs.
+Employing both a live drummer and a drum machine at different points, the band recorded its first four-track demo, Planète Poubelle, in 1982, followed in 1984 by its sole vinyl release, the Total Terminus EP.

 Les Wampas appeared during the 1980s but had more success in the 2000s.

 During the 1990s Noir Désir became one of the most famous bands in French rock.
 Their style is a mix between punk rock and grunge.
 The band Mano Negra also had worldwide success.

 During the 2000s there became more and more hardcore punk groups, like Guerilla Poubelle or Tagada Jones.
 The most successful group from the 2000s is Les Wampas with the songs Manu Chao and Chirac en Prison.